List of The Facts of Life characters: Beverly Ann Stickle

 Beverly Ann Stickle is played by Cloris Leachman.
 Beverly Ann was first seen in the fall of 1986, after Mrs. Garrett married and moved to Africa to serve in the Peace Corps.
 In reality, actress Charlotte Rae's contract had expired and she did not want to continue with the series.

 At the time when The Facts of Life was still lucrative for NBC, network president Brandon Tartikoff chose to renew but only with a new mother figure at the helm.
 Mrs. Garrett's divorced sister, Beverly Ann moved in with the girls as Mrs. Garrett wanted someone to keep an eye on them as she had.
 However, the girls are mostly independent by this time, with Jo and Blair being adults.
 She became the property owner for Mrs. Garrett's house and the boutique store, Over Our Heads.
 Beverly Ann's role expanded from confidante to mother when she legally adopted Over Our Heads worker Andy Moffet, who was being shuffled from foster home to foster home.
 She mentioned that she was named after her grandfather Boris Ann.

 Pippa McKenna

 Pippa McKenna is portrayed by Sherrie Krenn.
 She is a teenage girl from Eastland's Australian sister school Colunga Academy.
 She enrolled in Eastland Academy as an exchange student while taking the place of her best friend Frannie Newcomb.
 Pippa's ruse is exposed in an episode where her father Kevin shows up and wants to bring her home, while having mentioned that she ran away from their home, though he eventually relents and allows her to stay.

+Recurring characters

+The following characters have recurred in this show: